kefasinnocent4-crypto/carelink-rural-telemedicine/README.md

 - Low-fidelity wireframes
 - 3-minute pitch script

-## Run the software

-No server is required for the demo.

-1. Extract the ZIP.
-2. Open `index.html` in Chrome, Edge, or Firefox.
-3. Choose a role and enter the dashboard.

-For development in VS Code, install the **Live Server** extension and open `index.html` with Live Server.

 ## Important

 This is an academic software prototype, not a clinical system.
 It does not diagnose patients, prescribe medicines, store real patient information, or replace a licensed healthcare professional.